kaashugha/cylinder-analysis/README.md

 - Displays a success page after successfully recording a drop-off.
 - Provides the batch ID and other relevant details of the drop-off.

-### Client Specific Static Website Pages.
+### Client Specific Static Website Pages

 Renders the following html pages for site funtionality.
 Outside the scope of the cylinder analysis software.

 - About Us (`/about-us/`)
 - Careers (`/careers/`)